lvgl/lv_binding_micropython/README.md

 An example of Pure/Hybrid driver is the [ili9XXX.py](https://github.com/lvgl/lv_binding_micropython/blob/master/driver/esp32/ili9XXX.py).

-The driver registration should eventually be perfomed in the Micropython script, either in the driver code itself in case of the pure/hybrid driver or in user code in case of C driver (for example, in the case of the SDL driver).
+The driver registration should eventually be performed in the Micropython script, either in the driver code itself in case of the pure/hybrid driver or in user code in case of C driver (for example, in the case of the SDL driver).
 Registering the driver on Python and not in C is important to make it easy for the user to select and replace drivers without building the project and changing C files.

 When creating a display or input LVGL driver, make sure you let the user **configure all parameters on runtime**, such as SPI pins, frequency, etc.
 Eventually the user would want to build the firmware once and use the same driver in different configuration without re-building the C project.